YBHwang/clova-developer-guide/en-KR/CEK/References/ClovaHomeInterface/Control_Interfaces.md

 * [`PreheatRequest`](#PreheatRequest)

 ## PreheatRequest {#PreheatRequest}
-Mainly used to control an appliance such as an oven.
+Mainly used to control appliances such as ovens.
 Requests the Clova Home extension to preheat the target appliance.
 The information of the desired preheat temperature may be contained in the message.
 The extension must use the [`PreheatConfirmation`](#PreheatConfirmation) message as a response to this request.

 ### Payload fields